What is health literacy?

 Today, it’s increasingly accepted that health literacy is not a set of skills that people may or may not have and is instead a multidimensional concept influenced by how healthcare systems operate, how healthcare professionals share information, and how patients understand information.
-To reflect this evolution, in 2016, the National Institute of Medicine published "Considerations for a New Definition of Health Literacy," which members of our team co-authored.

 Health literacy is more than replacing jargon with words everyone understands or teaching patients to ask questions of health care professionals when receiving care.
 HLM weaves health literacy into all our partnerships, programs, and products to help individuals and populations improve their health and to improve the effectiveness, efficiency, and equity of health systems.
 Our goal is to help individuals, communities, and nations make informed decisions about health and increase the health and well-being of all people.